Isabelle Huppert: Personal life

-Huppert has never married.
-She has been in a relationship with French writer, producer and director Ronald Chammah since about 1982.
+Huppert had been in a relationship with French writer, producer and director Ronald Chammah since about 1982.
 Before that, she lived with producer Daniel Toscan du Plantier for several years.

 She has three children with Chammah, including the actress Lolita Chammah, with whom she acted in five films, including Copacabana (2010) and Barrage (2017).

 Huppert is the owner of the repertory cinemas Christine Cinéma Club and Ecoles Cinéma Club in Paris, which her son Lorenzo curates.